-POTSDAM -- The Potsdam Hospital Guild recently donated to the Canton-Potsdam Hospital Foundation.
+Potsdam Hospital Guild donates $51,000 to Canton-Potsdam Hospital

 The Guild also gave $1,000 for a scholarship at SUNY Canton.